torres-alexis/GeneLab_Data_Processing/Proteomics/Pipeline_GL-DPPD-[LFQ-MBR]_Versions/GL-DPPD-[LFQ-MBR].md

 - `--fragpipe-plugin` – enable FragPipe plugin for MultiQC to process FragPipe output files
 - `-o` – the output directory to store results
 - `-n` – prefix name for output files
+- `-z` – compress the MultiQC data directory
 - `/path/to/FragPipe/output/directory` – the directory containing FragPipe output files, provided as a positional argument
-- `clean_multiqc_paths.py` – Python script to clean absolute paths (if present) from MultiQC data files and create a zip archive
-- `multiqc_GLProteomics_data` – name of the MultiQC data directory to process
-- `/path/to/pmultiqc/output/directory` – output directory where the zip file will be created

 **Input Data:**